 You’re about to run a campaign.
-Here are six things you should consider before using the Google Link Builder to create campaign tracking URLs.
+Here are six things you should consider before using the Google Campaign URL Builder to create campaign tracking URLs.

-Google’s Campaign URL Builder is a way “to easily add campaign parameters to URLs so you can track Custom Campaigns in Google Analytics.”
-Essentially, it’s a basic form-fill that spits out a campaign URL that you can use in your campaign.
-The links that you can build look something like this:
+Google’s Campaign URL Builder is a way for digital marketers “to easily add campaign parameters to URLs so you can track a Custom Campaign in Google Analytics.”
+Essentially, it’s a basic form-fill that spits out a custom URL that you can use in your ad campaign.
+The links with the appended UTM tracking code look something like this:

-The tracking codes you see smushed together after the base URL provide more detail and enable some level of segmentation.
+The UTM code you see smushed together after the base URL provide more detail and enable some level of segmentation.
 Mainly, tracking codes facilitate the analysis of campaign performance and allow a view of performance metrics aggregated by different attributes about a campaign.
-You can check out this article on campaign tracking for a deeper dive into how five standard dimensions (UTM parameters) are used in Google Analytics.
+You can check out this article on campaign tracking for a deeper dive into how five standard dimensions (UTM campaign parameters) are used in Google Analytics.

 As accountability for marketing spend becomes the norm, more brands are ramping up their tracking efforts.
 Campaign tracking allows marketers and analysts to prove the value or ROI for the campaigns they run to their clients or employers.
 Effective tracking also enables you to look at how each channel, experience, or campaign is performing, relative to each other.
 Essentially, the goal is to prove value, track campaigns, and produce insights that help adjust your marketing strategy.
 Tools like the Campaign URL Builder are designed to help with this by creating tracking URLs.